-I don't even mind sharing this channel with you because it's all in Portuguese (my wife speaks it fluently), and the revenue per 1,000 views is putrid at $0.22 because of the market (primarily serves people in Brazil).
+I don’t even mind sharing this channel with you because it’s all in Portuguese (my wife speaks it fluently), and the revenue per 1,000 views is very low because of the market (primarily serves people in Brazil, not the USA).

-The channel name is Diva Makeup and the focus of the videos are makeup compilations and things like that.
+The channel name is Diva Makeup and the focus of the videos is makeup compilations.

 This was the first channel where we decided to try his methods and they actually worked for us, so we decided to go after a more lucrative United States market.

-Our second channel is one where we converted an old YouTube account she had in the English Market and the earnings per 1000 views is much better at $4.00.
+Our second channel is one where we converted an old YouTube account she had in the USA market.

 This model gets really interested when you start outsourcing the whole process.
-While it seems daunting, it really isn't all that complicated.
-To create a successful video you need:
+While it seems daunting, it really isn’t all that complicated.
+To create a successful video you need to: